huggingface/dataset-viewer/services/sse-api/README.md

-# Datasets server SSE API
+# Dataset viewer SSE API

-> Server-sent events API for the Datasets server.
+> Server-sent events API for the dataset viewer.
 It's used to update the Hugging Face Hub's backend cache.

 ## Configuration